 And beyond their surplus of scenic routes, razor-sharp punctuality and Care Bear-friendly service, the crowning jewel of the Swiss rail system is, in my opinion, its glittering roster of scenic, panoramic Swiss trains – a holy grail of sorts for those traversing Europe by rail.

-So, are you keen to try some amazing Swiss train rides for yourself?
-Here are some of my top picks!
+So, are you keen to try some scenic Swiss train rides for yourself?
+Here are some of my top picks for train rides in Switzerland you simply cannot miss.

 The Most Magical Swiss Train Rides You Need to Try